Table of Contents

 n-delements - B = last d elements to rotate

-Refer Leet 189: Array Rotation
+Refer to Leet 189: Array Rotation

 Method 3: Use if slicing